prometheus/prometheus/GOVERNANCE.md

 ### How do I archive or remove a project?

-Send an email to the [developer mailing list][devs] proposing the retirement of a repository.
+Send an email to the [developer mailing list][devs] proposing the retirement of a project.
 If nobody objects, move it to the prometheus-junkyard Github organization.

 ### How do I remove an inactive maintainer?